joo-was-already-taken/pomidoro/README.md

 # Pomidoro

-A pomodoro timer with client-server architecture and statistic collection running locally.
+A pomodoro timer with client-server architecture running locally.

 ## Features
 - **Client-server architecture**: a single server process manages the timer state,